 Compliance

 Compliance is most notably seen when authority figures play a role within a group.
-An easy example is when a person sees red and blue headlights behind their car, they’re most likely going to comply and pull over as they view a police officer with authority.
+An easy example is when a person sees red and blue headlights behind their car, they’re likely to comply and pull over as they view a police officer with authority.

 The Obedience of the Individual

 One of the most public forms of conformity is obedience.
-This is when a person alters their behavior in order to obey another.
+This is when a person alters their behavior to obey another.
 Most of the time, this “another” appears in the form of authority. ⁹

 The Power of Obedience